 Visit the STC website for the most current list of Live Web Seminars.

-The Results Are in: 2013 NEO STC Awards, Recognition, and Election
+Another Great Year: 2014 NEO STC Awards, Recognition, and Election

 By Claudia Thompson

 - Community Achievement Award, Community of Distinction.
 The highest possible level of community recognition, NEO STC earned this award for exceptional service to its members and for meeting Society goals well beyond expectations.
 The citation for the award reads:

 A number of NEO STC members received honors for their extended service to both the Society and NEO STC: